elfrmkr/elfrmkr/README.md

 - 🔭 I’m currently working as a Frontend Developer at Milvus Robotics

-- 🌱 I’m currently improving my knowledge on Data Structures and Algorithms
+- 🌱 I’m improving my DS-Algorithms skills and working on extending my knowledge on Node.js

 - 📫 Find me on <a href="https://www.linkedin.com/in/elif-irem-kara/">Linkedin</a><br><br>